apache/drill/_docs/getting-started/010-drill-introduction.md

 Apache Drill 1.0 offers the following new features:

 * Many performance planning and execution [improvements](/docs/performance-tuning-introduction/).
-* Updated [Drill shell]({{site.baseurl}}/docs/configuring-the-drill-shell/#examples-of-configuring-the-drill-shell) and now formats query results having fewer than 70 characters in a column.
+* Updated [Drill shell]({{site.baseurl}}/docs/configuring-the-drill-shell) now formats query results.
 * [Query audit logging]({{site.baseurl}}/docs/getting-query-information/) for getting the query history on a Drillbit.
 * Improved connection handling.
 * New Errors tab in the Query Profiles UI that facilitates troubleshooting and distributed storing of profiles.
 * Support for a new storage plugin input format: [Avro](http://avro.apache.org/docs/current/spec.html)

 In this release, Drill disables the DECIMAL data type, including casting to DECIMAL and reading DECIMAL types from Parquet and Hive.
-To enable the DECIMAL type, set the `planner.enable_decimal_data_type` system option to `true`.
+You can [enable the DECIMAL type](docs/supported-data-types/#enabling-the-decimal-type), but this is not recommented.

 ## Apache Drill Key Features